The History of the San Clu Hotel

 In 1881 Herbert Sankey had an 8 bedroom house buildon the corner of Albert Road and Victoria Parade.
 7 more houses were quickly erected alongside to create Granville Terrace.
 In 1887 the first 5 houses were brought by Mr R Stacey and converted to the Hotel St Cloud, in recognition of the hotels high position on the cliff top.
 Mr Stacey (having spent a great deal of time in France) pronounced the name of the hotel the french way "San Clu"

-Little did Mr Stacey know at the time that he had founded not only an hotel, but a place which, as the years passed, would become very much part of the social and civic life of Ramsgate.
+Little did Mr Stacey know at the time that he had founded that not only an hotel, but a place which, as the years passed, would become very much part of the social and civic life of Ramsgate.
 A 1904 brochure of the Hotel St Cloud, St Lawrence-on-Sea, Ramsgate, gives a most interesting insight into a middle class hotel of that period.

 En Pension Charges